murugapl/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 5. If you believe it is a match, click **Link response with record**.
 6. If you cannot find a match, you can go back to the **Responses** page and click **Create new record** to create a new child record.

-## Recording verbal consent from a parent before a session starts

-1. From the **Consent** tab of a session page, filter for children with **No response**.
-2. Go into a child record by clicking on their name.
-3. Scroll down and select **Get consent response**.
-4. Use the radio button to indicate who you’re trying to get consent from (you can add a new contact if necessary).
-5. Call the parent.
-6. Record their response.
-7. Check and confirm their answers, and select **Confirm**.

 ## Investigating conflicting consent